The Challenge

 Economic Impacts

-This project is a crucial step towards providing equitable genomic diagnosis for rare diseases, ensuring that all Australians, regardless of their ancestry, have access to the best possible healthcare and support.
+This project is a vital step towards equitable genomic diagnosis for rare diseases.
+It ensures that all Australians, regardless of their ancestry, have access to accurate diagnoses, targeted care and the best possible health outcomes.